NEAL CONAN, HOST:

 WEAD: Thanks much.

 CONAN: Doug Wead served as a senior campaign advisor to Texas Congressman Ron Paul in his bid for the presidency.
 He joined us from Tampa at radio row at the Republican National Convention.
 Political Junkie Ken Rudin will stay with us.
 Up next, two former speech writers, a Republican and a Democrat, tell us what Mitt Romney needs to say in his speech to the nation tomorrow night.
 Call and tell us what you want to hear from Mitt Romney tomorrow night.
 800-989-8255.
 Email us: firstname.lastname@example.org.
 Stay with us.
 I'm Neal Conan.
 It's the TALK OF THE NATION from NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.